duleorlovic/tips/index.md

 daw removes the inner word
 yy
 :%s/old/new/gc
-mA then 'A jumb there, :marks gives the jump location, '' is last jump, '. jump and change :tabe file  open file in new tab, gt switch between tabs :vsp #1  vertically split window with file #1
+mA then 'A jump there (downcase letter a can jump only on current buffer), :marks gives the jump location, '' is jump back, '. jump to last change
+:tabe file  open file in new tab, gt switch between tabs :vsp #1  vertically split window with file #1
 :on or Ctrl+W+o #closes all windord except current